 Sustainable development and targeted landscape management require extensive monitoring.
 In collaboration with the Federal Office for the Environment (FOEN), we have developed indicators for the purpose of recording and observing the physical and perceived qualities of landscapes.

 Switzerland has an extremely diverse landscape across a very compact area.
 This is a major advantage when it comes to identity, tourism, everyday recreation and the protection of biodiversity.
 Landscapes have a wide range of qualities and perform numerous services for human beings.
 Changes such as settlement and forest development alter landscapes – not only physically, but also in the way that people perceive them.
 To ensure targeted management and sustainable development of the landscape, its qualities must be monitored and compared on a regular basis.
 The Federal Office for the Environment (FOEN) aims to do so through the programme "Landscape Monitoring Switzerland" (LABES).
 The programme measures landscape development using indicators that incorporate both the physical landscape and the perceived landscape.
 The indicators are surveyed periodically.
 We provide scientific support for this programme and develop the indicator set on an ongoing basis.
+The first comprehensive landscape monitoring took place in 2011, from 2018-2020 we reviewed and further developed the indicators, and in 2020/21 we are assessing landscape quality for the second time.

 Comprehensive landscape surveying